Connecticut State Police: Fake ticketing scandal

 By August 4, the United States Department of Justice announced it was taking over the investigation into the scandal.
 On August 10, the Connecticut State Police Union voted no confidence in the Commissioner of the Department of Emergency Services and Public Projection, James Rovella, and the Colonel of the Connecticut State Police, Stavros Mellekas.
 The President of the Connecticut State Police Union complained that the two officials "stood by idly, as you allowed others to publicly make false allegations, destroy the morale of our Troopers, and dismantle the reputation of the State Police".
 By this time, speculation over a civil rights component within the ongoing federal investigation began, as some lawyers commented that the federal government could enter into a consent decree with the state government if it found that the falsification of traffic stops was widespread enough to skew demographic data collected.

+In October 2023, following the controversy and union no-confidence votes, Commissioner James Rovella and Colonel Stavros Mellekas retired, and Governor Lamont appointed former Yale public safety chief Ronnell Higgins to head the Department of Emergency Services and Public Protection.

+On February 1, 2024, Deidre Daly released the findings of the independent investigation, which concluded that the scope of intentional falsification was "far more limited" than the initial audit had indicated.
+The inquiry found no evidence that troopers or constables coordinated to skew racial profiling statistics or conceal discriminatory enforcement.
+Investigators determined that 74 of the 81 active troopers and constables flagged in the 2023 audit were unlikely to have committed intentional misconduct, instead attributing the vast majority of discrepancies to deficient data-entry practices, inadequate training, technical and software synchronization issues, and systemic leadership failures to audit records dating back to 2018.
+However, the report referred six active troopers and one constable to the agency's internal affairs division for suspected intentional falsification—primarily motivated by an effort to appear more productive to supervisors.

 Weapons

 In 2012, CSP transitioned to the SIG Sauer P220R .45 ACP pistol.
 Prior to this, the SIG Sauer P229 had been issued since 1996.

 In June 2022, CSP began transitioning to the Glock 45 9mm fitted with a tactical light and night sights.
 Troopers also began carrying only two spare magazines as opposed to the three issued with the SIG P220R.